selaere/vurlrs/README.md

 # vurlrs

-**vurlrs** is an interpreter and dialect of the [vurl programming language][esolangs] written in rust by [me] in 2022, for no reason other than to cure my own boredom.
+**vurlrs** is an interpreter and dialect of the [vurl programming language][esolangs] written in rust(🚀🚀) by [me] in 2022, for no reason other than to cure my own boredom.

-it adds some new features, like function scoping, command definitions and function arguments. it adds some commands (those that start with underscores `_`), and adds some functionality to some existing commands.
+it adds some new features, like function scoping, command definitions and function arguments. it adds some commands (that start with underscores `_`), and adds some functionality to some existing commands.

 try running `./vurl fizzbuzz.vurl`, or use the (currently very limited and bad) repl by running it without arguments.